crescolincs/logistics/content/_index.md

   display: true
   heading: "The UK Logistics Market Opportunity"
   lead: >-
-      The UK’s logistics and industrial sectors are experiencing a period of significant disruption, creating profitable investment opportunities for expanding logistics businesses.

-      Lincolnshire’s distinctive combination of major logistics hubs, multimodal connectivity and Industry 4.0 expertise makes it the ideal location for logistics businesses seeking to profit from growth and change in the UK market.
+      Lincolnshire’s distinctive combination of major logistics hubs, multimodal connectivity, and Industry 4.0 expertise makes it the ideal location for logistics businesses seeking to profit from transformation and growth in the UK’s logistics and industrial sectors.

       Key drivers include:

   benefits:
    - benefit:
-     feature: A renewed focus on shorter, more resilient supply chains, and reshoring, following Covid-19, the UK’s exit from the EU, and international security concerns.
+     feature: A renewed focus on shorter, more resilient supply chains, following recent economic shocks and international security concerns.
    - benefit:
      feature: E-commerce growth, creating opportunities for distribution businesses.
    - benefit:
-     feature: The need for sustainability, driven by consumers, government and regulators, requiring innovation in logistics technologies and supply chain models.
+     feature: The need for improved sustainability, requiring innovation in logistics technologies and supply chain models.
    - benefit:
-     feature: Opportunities in growth sectors including agrifood, renewable energy, and low carbon manufacturing, driven by innovation and decarbonisation.
+     feature: Growth in sectors including agrifood, renewable energy, and low carbon manufacturing, driven by innovation and decarbonisation.
    - benefit:
-     feature: Warehouse digitalisation and automation, driven by Industry 4.0 technologies and labour market constraints, creating opportunities for innovative technology and distribution businesses.
+     feature: Warehouse digitalisation and automation, creating opportunities for innovative technology and distribution businesses.

   statsimage:
      display: false